jbirkenmaier/Analytical-Mechanics-Notes/README.md

   Content still not entirely planned out

 ### 🛠️ How to Contribute (Building in Public)
 Since I am writing this live, your feedback is the most valuable asset.
-Whether you are a struggling student or a seasoned professor, I invite you to help me make this note collection as accessible as possible.
+Whether you are a struggling student or a seasoned professor, I invite you to help me make this note collection as accessible (and correct) as possible.

 ### 📚 Resources & References
 The structure and philosophy of these notes are heavily inspired by classic literature in the field.